kayrus/elk-kubernetes/README.md

 * fluentd - we use daemonsets, so fluentd is being scheduled on all worker nodes.
 * kibana - one instance is enough.
 But you can easily scale it to two or more instances.

+This repo already contains fluentd configuration example which works in most cases.
+It contains log modification examples, Java backtrace multiline logs processing, log parsing examples, [Kubernetes events processing](#forward-kubernetes-events-into-kibanaelasticsearch) and more.

+Kibana deployment has built-in [Kaae](https://github.com/elasticfence/kaae) plugin which allows to generate notifications on logs anomalies.

 ## Assumptions

+### Insecure Elasticsearch connections

+This repo should not be used in production when you use insecure public network.
+Fluentd is configured to send logs to Elasticsearch using insecure connection.

 ### Stateless storage